 Lively and other TAMU cadets spent a few days searching for the 4-month-old pup before notifying school officials on December 29.

 View this post on Instagram

 Whether out of embarrassment or uncertainty, the Texas Aggies maintained for a week that the mascot had not been stolen.
 Even Lively originally said the dognappers took the wrong dog.
 Eventually, the school announced it would press charges against the perpetrator if the pooch wasn’t returned.
 Police from College Station, Bryan and Austin were all on high alert.

 Because the dog was valued at $750, the act was classified as a third-degree felony.
 That meant Sheffield could face 10 years in prison and a $10,000 fine.

-Maybe Texas A&M’s mascot deserved this.
-Texas A&M students have a long history of nabbing mascots, including taking Bevo from the state hog farm in 1963.
+Maybe the official mascot of Texas A&M deserved this.
+After all, Texas A&M students have a long history of nabbing mascots, including taking Bevo from the state hog farm in 1963.
 The “Branding Bunch” also stole Bevo in 1917 and branded the longhorn with a 13-0 marking after Texas A&M’s football team beat UT by that score in 1915.

 Considering there are so many better and more creative ways to own your rivals, how about we resort to other pranks and leave the mascots alone?